benjaminsipes/git-papers/journal.md

 ## Authors: Sipes B, Jakary A, Morrison M, Yang T, Tymofiyeva O

 # Introduction
 This is the introduction to the paper?
+Prosocial tendencies in childhood predict adulthood prosociality (Eisenberg et al., 2001)